 Despite failing to stop its construction, many hoped the protests would force changes to the way American native tribes are consulted when it comes to projects that affect their land, water, and air.
 Whether that will happen is still not clear.

 In the following pages, Kozak shares his experiences in his own words and images.

 I befriended the guy who lived in that little school bus with its solar panel and wood-burning stove.
 He was there for months and he shared his experience to that point.
-Whenever there are discussions about oil, climate change, and the environment, I think back to Standing Rock and think, that’s what it takes to create even a blip on the radar.
+Whenever there are discussions about oil, climate change, and the environment, I think back to Standing Rock and think, That’s what it takes to create even a blip on the radar.
 How are we going to conquer this challenge?
-We can’t event stop one pipeline.
-While I was there, someone showed me a map; there’s something like two million miles of pipeline in the States.
+We can’t

 I had an exchange with a member of the Fort Albany First Nation community, a place I’ve been going for a few years as part of my own documentary work, which is mostly focused on youth, their residential school, St. Anne’s, and learning about intergenerational trauma and how individuals are coping.
 This guy, Stephen Joseph, said to me on Facebook, “Go there.
 You need to go if you can.”
 He said something along the lines of, “Be the eyes and ears for us.”
 Many First Nations people felt a connection to this event, even though it was halfway around the continent.
 They felt a connection to the fight for its Indigenous, anti-colonial aspect.

 November 30, 2016 at 6:09 p.m.